-This project will improve the storm drain system near Avenue A in the Hyde Park neighborhood and reduce the risk of flooding.
+This project will improve the storm drain system near Avenue A in the Hyde Park and North University neighborhoods and reduce the risk of flooding.
 General project boundaries are Avenue D, W. 33rd St., Guadalupe St. and W. 47th St.

 Overview of Guadalupe St. Flood Risk Reduction Project